Headless CMS: The guide to your headless content management system

 Strapi

-Strapi Advantages Strapi Disadvantages
+Strapi advantages Strapi disadvantages

-• User-friendly admin area, can be flexibly customized and extended.
+• User-friendly admin area, can be flexibly customized and extended

 • Has a robust API

-• Can be integrated with all frameworks
+• Can be integrated into all frameworks

 • There is also a live demo that can be tested